Unleash/unleash/website/docs/advanced/sso-keycloak-group-sync.md

 ![The Keycloak Client Scopes page with the Create Client Scope button highlighted.](/img/setup-keycloak-sync-6.png)

-Give your new scope a name, set the type to "Optional" and make sure the type is set to "OpenID Connect" and the "Include in Token Response" option is enabled.
+Give your new scope a name.
+Set the type to "Optional".
+Make sure the protocol is set to "OpenID Connect" and the "Include in Token Response" option is enabled.
 Save your new scope.

 ![The Keycloak Add Client Scope page with the Name, Type, Protocol and Include in Token Response fields highlighted.](/img/setup-keycloak-sync-7.png)